ros-navigation/docs.nav2.org/docs/getting_started/build_and_install/build_troubleshooting_guide.md

 - Make sure that the `setup.bash` in `nav2_depend_ws/install` is sourced.
 - Check if you have the correct ROS version and distribution. `printenv | grep -i ROS`
 - If you see a bunch of errors on startup about `map` or `odom` frame not existing, remember to activate drivers (or gazebo for simulation) and set an initial pose in `map` frame.
 Costmap2D will block activation until a full TF tree is available.
-- Make sure you’ve activated the lifecycle nodes if you’re not seeing transforms or servers running.
+- Make sure you've activated the lifecycle nodes if you're not seeing transforms or servers running.
 - Search [GitHub Issues](https://github.com/ros-navigation/navigation2/issues)
-- Make sure you’re using the correct branch for your distribution.
+- Make sure you're using the correct branch for your distribution.
 There is no cross support from branch for `DistroA` in `DistroB`.
 The main development branch uses the rolling distribution.

-Still can’t solve it?
+Still can't solve it?
 Let us know about your issue.
 [Open a ticket](https://github.com/ros-navigation/navigation2/issues/new).

 ## Reporting Issue